-Technical skills will be reinforced through trainings, workshops, staff exchanges between African NRENs and mentorship programmes, such as the Emerging NREN Programme, which aims to integrate technical staff from emerging NRENs into the EU and global NRENs community and to create further synergies and connections at various organisational levels.
+Technical skills will be reinforced through training, workshops, staff exchanges between African NRENs and mentorship programmes.
+The Emerging NREN Programme aims to integrate technical staff from emerging NRENs into the EU and global NREN community, and to create further synergies and connections at different organisational levels.

 The action will also support the participation of the partners at regional conferences where they will be able to engage with end users or peers (WP4.2) with a specific outreach focus on AfriGEO and GMES African Communities (WP4.3).
-Finally, the contribution of AfricaConnect3 in promoting the role African NRENs in the digital landscape will be highlighted (WP4.4).
+Finally, the contribution of AfricaConnect3 in promoting the role of African NRENs in the digital landscape will be highlighted (WP4.4).